 Integrations

 Policy Reporter supports different targets to send new PolicyReport results.
 This makes it possible to create a log or get notified as soon as a new violation is detected.
+Integrations can be created using the config filoe passed at startup using the --config or -c flag or by creating a TargetConfig resource.
+Examples for each target type exist below.
 The set of supported tools are based on user requests.
 Feel free to create an issue or pull request if you need a unsupported integration.

 Integration Features